 Roosevelt’s stewardship of the Panama Canal is well-known.
 But the U.S. was interested in the region, and in the prospects of an isthmian canal there, long before he became president.
 Thomas Jefferson wrote about the importance of Central America as early as the 1780s.
 He considered it a natural extension of the new American domain, the southern reach of what expansionists in the U.S. would later call Manifest Destiny.

-If you’re a Founding Father, the sense of ownership is somewhat natural.
+If you’re a Founding Father, the sense of stewardship is only natural.
 As Walter LaFeber writes in “Inevitable Revolutions,” his excellent account of U.S.-Central American affairs, Washington, D.C., is closer to El Salvador than it is to San Francisco.
 Early leaders understood how the region could unlock their country’s trade potential.
 And, indeed, by the 1980s, when the book was first published, more than “two-thirds of all U.S. trade and the nation’s oil imports, as well as many strategic minerals, depend[ed] on the Caribbean sea lanes bordered by the five Central American nations.”
 (Such strategic considerations also touch on the United States’ obsession with Cuba.)

 Which is to say that the canal’s construction was not the reason the U.S. was interested in Central America, or why it became powerful there.
-Its interest and subsequent power there were the reasons the canal was built.
+Its interest and power there were the reasons the canal was built.

 The case of Honduras was especially instructive.
 In LaFeber’s words, the country was “less a nation than a customs house surrounded by adventurers.”
 Northern Honduras was effectively annexed to foreign corporate interests.
 Enterprising banana companies arrived around 1900, bought up the best tracts of land, built their own railroads, established their own banking systems and capitalized on the corruption of local government officials.
 The owners declined to share with the rest of Honduras the fruits of their prosperity.